Living in Scary and Uncertain Times: Finding Solace in Galatians 5:22-23

 Boiling a frog is not complicated because frogs are…well…stupid.
 The hardest part will be to find one; the rest is easy.
 Simply put enough water in the pot (not too hot or cold), so its little head won’t be submerged.
 Place the frog in the pot and set the flame on low.

 That’s it!
 You don’t need to watch the pot, cover it with a lid, or tie an anchor to froggies feet.
 The frog will not move a muscle.
-In about twenty minutes, you will have tender succulent frog for dinner.
+In about twenty minutes, you will have a tender, succulent frog for dinner.
 You’ll find great recipes online too.
 (By the way, it really does taste like chicken!)

 (Imgflip image)